Anaswar-ash/Automated-Link-Generator/Readme.md

 Copy Functionality: Easily copy all discovered "alive" links to your clipboard.

 Clean & Modern UI: A responsive and easy-to-use interface built with Tailwind CSS.

+Configurable: Set the base URL and the string that indicates an inactive link.

 Technical Architecture
 This project is composed of two main parts: